People suffering from Hurricane Ida. August 20, 2021. Louisiana. Photo by https://prismreports.org/

 The web app’s main navigation is confusing and unclear, making it difficult for users to find what they need.

-Find it fast, use it easy
+Find it fast, use it easily

 I proposed two navigation improvement concepts, which we then refined through iterations with the stakeholders.